About Douglas Murray

 Born in 1979 his first book came out in 2000 while he was an undergraduate at Oxford.
 Since then he has published three more full-length books - on politics, history and current affairs - as well as shorter works on free speech and defence.

 In 2007 he founded the Centre for Social Cohesion (CSC), the first think-tank in Britain to study extremism and terrorism.
-The CSC subsequently became part of the Henry Jackson Society, where Murray has held the position of Associate Director since 2011.
+The CSC subsequently became part of the Henry Jackson Society, where Murray held the position of Associate Director from 2011 to 2018.

 A prolific debater, Murray has spoken on a variety of prominent platforms, including at the British and European Parliaments and the White House.
 His opponents have included Tariq Ramadan, Julian Assange, Rowan Williams and Anjem Choudary.
 He appears often on the top political debate programmes, including the BBC’s Newsnight, Daily Politics, This Week and Question Time.
 He has appeared on some of the most listened-to podcasts including Joe Rogan’s and ‘Waking Up’ with Sam Harris.